Importance sampling for Bayesian inference: polynomial-dimension dependent error bounds: Conclusions

-We have illustrated the general theory through several concrete examples.
-In particular, for linear and Gaussian models, we have proved analytically that Bochner $2$-integrability of the link function alone is sufficient to ensure uniform $L^2$ error bounds, independently of dimension.
-We have also considered models with bounded or dominated observation functions, conditions that are commonly satisfied in practical applications, for instance when sensors operate within a finite dynamic range.
-In all cases, we provide explicit analytical arguments showing how the structure of the model leads to favorable dimensional scaling of the average errors.
+We have illustrated the general theory through several examples.
+In the linear Gaussian setting, we make explicit how the Bochner $2$-integrability constant depends on the model parameters, and how its growth w.r.t. the state dimension $d_x$ is polynomial under regularity conditions.
+In particular, by appropriately bounding the singular values of the observation operator and the eigenvalues of the state covariance matrix, we show that it is possible to obtain error bounds that remain uniform regardless of the state dimension~$d_x$.
+We have also considered models with bounded or dominated observation function, conditions that are commonly satisfied in practical applications, for instance when physical sensors operate within a finite dynamic range.
+In all cases, we provide explicit analytical arguments showing how the structure of the model leads to favorable dimensional scaling of the average errors w.r.t. the observation distribution.

 \begin{appendix}